How to read your credit card statement

 Transactions

-The transactions section is where issuers list all the details of your account summary.
+The transactions section is where a credit card issuer lists all the details of your account summary.

-Depending on the lender, you may see transactions grouped by date or type.
-Either way, this will likely include:
+Depending on the issuer, you may see transactions grouped by date or type.
+Either way, this section will likely include:

-- Payments: Any payments you made on your account during the last billing cycle.
+Payments: This category includes any payments you made on your account during the last billing cycle.

-- Interest charges: If you carry a balance from a previous statement, you’ll likely be charged interest.
-But interest is also typically charged on transactions like cash advances and balance transfers, starting from the date of the transaction.
+Interest charges: This category shows your total interest charges.
+This total could include interest charged if you carry a balance from a previous statement.
+It could also include interest that’s typically charged on transactions like cash advances and balance transfers, starting from the date of the transaction.
 Paying your balance in full every billing cycle can help you pay less in interest than you would if you carried over your balance from month to month.

-- Balance transfers: If you transferred funds from a different account to your credit card, the amount you still owe will be shown here.
+Balance transfers: If you made a balance transfer to transfer funds from a different account to your credit card, the amount you still owe will be shown here.

-- Cash advances: This details any cash you withdrew on your account.
+Cash advances: This details any cash you withdrew on your account via a cash advance.

 Year-end summary

 This section shows how much you’ve been charged in fees and interest for the current year to date.
-This can be helpful to review as you’re budgeting for the year or looking for a snapshot of how much you’ve paid in addition to your balance.
+This can be helpful to review as you’re budgeting for the year.
+It could also help if you’re looking for a snapshot of how much you’ve paid in addition to your balance.
 And remember, paying your full balance each month could help you pay less in interest and fees.

 Interest charge calculation

-Usually found near the end of your statement, this section explains your card’s interest rates, the balances on your account that are subject to those interest rates and the amount of interest charged.
+This section is typically found near the end of your statement.
+It details your card’s interest rates, the balances on your account that are subject to those interest rates, and the amount of interest charged.

 Account notifications